 Marshall Fine is a journalist and filmmaker who is general manager and four-time former chairman of the New York Film Critics Circle.

 He is the author of three biographies: Bloody Sam: The Life and Films of Sam Peckinpah (1991); Harvey Keitel: The Art of Darkness (1998); and Accidental Genius: How John Cassavetes Invented the American Independent Film (2006).

-A longtime film critic for Gannett newspapers and Star magazine, his writing has appeared in USA Today, the Los Angeles Times, New York Daily News, New York Observer, Variety, Premiere, Cosmopolitan, Sports Illustrated, Penthouse, Indiewire, and Entertainment Weekly.
+A longtime film critic for Gannett newspapers and Star magazine, his writing has appeared in the Los Angeles Times, New York Daily News, USA Today, New York Observer, Variety, Premiere, Cosmopolitan, Sports Illustrated, Penthouse, Indiewire, and Entertainment Weekly.
 He conducted the Playboy interview with both Howard Stern and Tim Robbins.